 A hip labral tear can happen suddenly in an accident or from a direct hit while playing contact sports.
 Hip labral tears usually occur gradually over time, however.
 Labral tear hip treatment ranges from lifestyle modifications to surgical intervention, but the trend is toward more conservative, less invasive remedies.
-Make your appointment today.
 Come to our NYC sports pain management clinic to get your pain evaluation and treatment.
 Meet our pain doctor Febin Melepura M.D. to get the pain relief you need in the safe, reassuring hands of the best sports injury specialists in New York.

-A hip labral tear occurs when the rim of cartilage around the hip joint, called the labrum, is torn.
+A hip labral tear occurs when the rim of the cartilage around the hip joint, called the labrum, is torn.
 The labrum is a tough structure, so when it tears, the hip injury is usually severe or occurs over a long period of time.
 The labrum runs along the outer rim of the hip socket where the thigh bone fits in.
-Like all structure of the hip joint, it plays an important role.
+Like all structures of the hip joint, it plays an important role.

-The labrum not only provides nutrition to the hip joint, but also has other functions.
+The labrum not only provides nutrition to the hip joint but also has other functions.
 Some of the important functions that your hip labrum performs include: